 Budget traveling again.

-Damm it feels good to be budget traveling again.
+It feels good to be budget traveling again.

-As you may know my 2017 ended and 2018 started in Morocco.
+As you may know, my 2017 ended and 2018 started in Morocco.
 I’ve just returned and wanted to update you all with my first post of the new year.

 I have to say, it felt so good to be budget traveling again after my hiatus from traveling.
 And Morocco, if you’ve never been – you have to experience it.
-To be honest with you, even though I’d heard good things before hand, I enjoyed it much more than I thought I would.
+To be honest with you, even though I’d heard good things beforehand, I enjoyed it much more than I thought I would.
 It actually surprised me just how much I enjoyed it but I also think that was partly due to just enjoying budget traveling again.